gilch/hissp/docs/tutorial.rst

 ``('name',)`` is its parameters tuple.
 The remainder is its body.

-Note that ``'name'`` was used as an identifier, but the ``('quote','Hello')`` expression was compiled to a string.
+Note that ``'name'`` became an identifier in the Python translation, but the ``('quote','Hello')`` expression became a string.
 That's the interpretation of ``quote``: its argument is seen as "data" rather than code by the compiler.

 Together, ``lambda`` and ``quote`` are the only `special forms <hissp.compiler.Compiler.special>` known to the compiler.
-There are ways to define more forms with special interpretations, called "macros".
-This is how Hissp gets much of its expressive power.
+There are ways to define more forms with special interpretations, called "macros", which is how Hissp gets much of its expressive power.

 ``('quote','Hello')`` seems a little verbose compared to its Python translation.